enriquepablo/nlproject/docs/bnf.rst

 Internally, every instance of **npl** keeps a record of time.
 When **npl** is started, this record is set to the UNIX time of the moment.
 It is kept like that till further notice.
-And further notice is given with the statement:
+And further notice is given with the sentence:

 290 now.